 How to set iPad scroll direction

-To adjust how the onscreen content is scrolled, do the following:
+Do the following to adjust how the onscreen content is scrolled:

-- Open the Settings app on your iOS device with iOS or iPadOS 13.4
+- Open the Settings app on your iPad.

 - Choose General from the list.